JobKeeper Payment - Oct 2020 Update

 Employers have until 8 May to make top up payments for April, but can join the scheme at any time before 31 May.
 Jobkeeper is legislated to continue for up to six months.

 Full time students aged 16 and 17 years old: A change to existing rules for full time students aged 16 and 17 years old who satisfy the basic eligibility criteria, will no longer be eligible for JobKeeper Payment unless they are financially independent.
 This change will apply prospectively, so employers who have made the minimum $1,500 to those students who will now be ineligible for the payment, are not financially disadvantaged.
-This change will have significant impact on the hospitality and retail industries but will no doubt be welcomed by small businesses struggling to find cash resources to fund up front payment of wages to eligible employees.
+This change will have a significant impact on the hospitality and retail industries but will no doubt be welcomed by small businesses struggling to find cash resources to fund upfront payment of wages to eligible employees.
 Important Info before we get stuck in!

 You must check that your business or not-for-profit organisation meets the eligibility requirements, including the turnover test.
 The turnover calculation is based on GST turnover.
 This applies even if an entity is not registered for GST.